 BREATHER (PENTA 16) aims to evaluate whether young people with chronic HIV infection undergoing Short Cycle Therapy (SCT) of five days on and two days off can maintain the same level of viral load suppression as those on continuous therapy.

 An initial pilot phase in selected centres took place in order to evaluate detailed viral load profiles.
 The IDMC reviewed the pilot study data and raised no safety concerns.
-Recruitment is now underway in the main study.
+Participants from Argentina, Belgium, Denmark, Germany, Ireland, Spain, Thailand, Uganda, UK, the Ukraine and the USA are taking part in this trial which is now fully recruited.
+All 199 participants will be followed until the end of May 2014.

 Acceptability, quality of life and adherence to randomised strategy will be evaluated through the main trial and through the Qualitative Substudy co-ordinated by the London School of Hygiene and Tropical Medicine.